WeneXD/Nameless/README.md

 Made because I wanted to learn PHP and I had to create something as a school project.

-First ever project made using PHP. 🎉
+My first ever project made using PHP. 🎉

 ## Recommended environment
 A basic LAMP stack environment is the recommended environment to run this in as it was developed with one.